jemmy512/book-notes/CS/refactoring-2.md

 # 8 Moving Features

-I use Move Function (198) to move functions between classes and other modules.
-Fields can move too, with Move Field (207).
+I use `Move Function` to move functions between classes and other modules.
+Fields can move too, with `Move Field`.

 I also move individual statements around.
-I use Move Statements into Function (213) and Move Statements to Callers (217) to move them in or out of functions, as well as Slide Statements (223) to move them within a function.
-Sometimes, I can take some statements that match an existing function and use Replace Inline Code with Function Call (222) to remove the duplication.
+I use `Move Statements into Function` and `Move Statements to Callers` to move them in or out of functions, as well as `Slide Statements` to move them within a function.
+Sometimes, I can take some statements that match an existing function and use `Replace Inline Code with Function Call` to remove the duplication.

-Two refactorings I often do with loops are Split Loop (227), to ensure a loop does only one thing, and Replace Loop with Pipeline (231) to get rid of a loop entirely.
+Two refactorings I often do with loops are `Split Loop`, to ensure a loop does only one thing, and `Replace Loop with Pipeline` to get rid of a loop entirely.

-And then there’s the favorite refactoring of many a fine programmer: Remove Dead Code (237).
+And then there’s the favorite refactoring of many a fine programmer: `Remove Dead Code`.
 Nothing is as satisfying as applying the digital flamethrower to superfluous statements.

 ## Move Function